Motorola Edge 20 release date, price, specs, 5G and more

 Motorola Edge 20: performance and 5G

 None of the Edge 20 models look to be performance powerhouses, but all pack a decent amount of processing power based on the specs.
-More importantly, all of them are 5G compatible, although we don't know which bands are supported yet.
+More importantly, all of them are 5G compatible, although only sub-6GHz, not the faster mmWave version used by some U.S. carriers.

 In the Edge 20 Lite, you'll find a Dimensity 720, a low-powered chip as you would expect for a phone of its price, combined with 6GB RAM and 128GB storage.
 The Edge 20 gets a Snapdragon 778G chip and either 6GB or 8GB RAM paired with 128GB storage.
 The Edge 20 Pro uses a Snapdragon 870, 8GB RAM and 128GB storage.